Rosebank Raising Raisins

 Outcomes and what pupils gained

 The pupils gained skills in finance, public speaking, literacy, self esteem, confidence, sustainability and global citizenship.
-We entered RM’s ‘Your Scotland’ Competition and were delighted to win first place!
+We entered RM’s ‘Your Scotland’ Competition and we were delighted to win first place!
 They boys were invited to Glasgow to present their work to representatives of Education Scotland, RM and Scottish Enterprise.
 This was a huge moment for them (one had never been out of Dundee – or on a train!).
 They had a wonderful day exploring Glasgow, being treated as VIPs at The Scottish Government Offices and visiting the Science Centre.

 The project has exceeded all our expectations.
 What started as a Food Bank collection grew into several projects and an amazing day in Glasgow.